nlarios/antaeus/README.md

 # Solution

 The challenge was completed and a payment service that will run at the first day of each month was implemented.
-The scheduling of the billing service will begun once you started the app.
+The scheduling of the billing service will begin once you started the app.
 There is also an option to initiate the scheduled payment service by a Rest call.

  More info about the payment service and the billing process is available on the sections [BillingService](#BillingService) and [Scheduler](#Scheduler).